 The 3D modeled cold fusion reactor is connected to a post-nature branch and stone, which electronics and data have occupied.
 An LCD monitor with a global warming index (GWI) reads out on the LCD monitor connected to the world wide web with white storm clouds composited in real-time moving by, on the display.
 The display sits in a puddle of oil & water, within an oil pan, and a mirror that sits at the bottom of the pan projects an overhead spot light back to the walls of the installation.

-The frustration in the title is that solar, wind, geothermal and wave power already provide real solutions to most of our energy needs.
-We continue to follow dreams of free energy independence and supremacy with things like cold fusion, all while high carbon extractivist policies of fracking, coal mining and oil refining continue to pollute our environments.
+The word frustration in the title is that solar, wind, geothermal, and wave power already provide real solutions to many of our energy needs.
+We continue to follow dreams of free energy independence and supremacy with carbon extractivist policies of fracking, coal mining, and oil refining that continue to pollute our environments.

 If the dial on this 3D print stops spinning erratically, then it is a sign global warming is not increasing.

 Regretfully, the dial is always spinning as the number continues to increase, given our global addiction to carbon-based energy extraction and burning.

 The dead branch also has lichen growing and continues to consume the energy supplied by the sun originally.

 THE URBAN ART SPACE Columbus, Ohio Oct-Nov 2019

 Faculty of the Department of Art exhibition showing the 3D animation the Continuous War Train, the worldwide premiere of the Maximum Frustration Compressor & Automatist human and machine drawings.